HVAC Tax Credits & Rebates for Heat Pumps & Air Conditioners

 What is the Inflation Reduction Act?

+If you’re making an effort to start home improvement projects to increase your home’s energy efficiency, the Inflation Reduction Act could help you save money and reduce your carbon footprint.
+Like the automotive industry, there is a movement pushing towards advanced electric innovation to help decrease the effects of climate change, for the HVAC industry, this is called the electrification of heat.
 The Inflation Reduction Act (IRA) is a federal law that was signed on August 16, 2022 by the United States congress as a 10-year program, designating a $370-billion investment to address inflation, promote clean energy, and address current climate criticism.
 The new federal income tax credits are accessible until 2032 and are capped annually, supplying homeowners with up to $3,200 yearly, with the hope to lower the cost of energy saving upgrades, up to 30 percent.
 This law provides homeowners, building owners, and contractors the ability to install and upgrade their heating and cooling systems to higher energy efficient systems in hope of reducing effects of inflation and greenhouse gas emissions.
+Custom Air strives to provide its customers with the chance to attain optimal home comfort, decrease the need for non-renewable wastes, and to take advantage of the tax incentives and credits provided by the IRA to save money on upgrades and installs of qualified HVAC equipment.

 What HVAC equipment/ energy upgrades are qualified under the Inflation Reduction Act?